SimonDanisch/julialang.github.com/blog/_posts/2015-10-22-glvisualize.md

 [![billiard](https://github.com/SimonDanisch/Blog/blob/master/10-22-15-jsoc/billiard.gif)](
 https://github.com/SimonDanisch/Blog/blob/master/10-22-15-jsoc/billard.jl
 )
+The particle system can use any mesh primitive.
+To make it easy to load and create meshes, [Steve Kelly]() and I rewrote the [Meshes](https://github.com/JuliaGeometry/Meshes.jl) package to include more features and have a better separation of mesh IO and manipulation.
+The IO is now in **MeshIO**, which supports the **FileIO** interface.
+The mesh types are in GeometryTypes and meshing algorithms are in different packages in the [JuliaGeometry](https://github.com/JuliaGeometry) org.

-You can see, that there are some GUI elements to interact with the camera.
+In this example you can see, that there are also some GUI elements to interact with the camera.
-The small rectangles on the corner are for switching between orthographic and perspective projection and the cube can be used to center the camera to different sides.
+The small rectangles in the corner are for switching between orthographic and perspective projection and the cube can be used to center the camera to different sides.
 These kind of gizmos are easy to implement in GLVisualize, since it's build for GUI's and interactivity from the beginning.
 Better camera control is a big usability win and I will put more time into improving these even further.

 To give you an even better understanding of what is possible with GLVisualize, I recorded one last demo: